Red Eyes: Know More About It and The Treatment

 Below are some frequently encountered eye irritants:

-- Pollen (hay fever): Allergens released by plants that can trigger allergic reactions in susceptible individuals, leading to red, itchy, and watery eyes.
+- Pollen (hay fever): Plants’ released allergens that may cause problems for sensitive persons resulting in red, itchy, and watery eyes.

 - Dust: Tiny airborne particles like dust can make their way into the eyes, leading to irritation and redness.